‘He Was My Love': Mom Mourns Son Stabbed Dead While Waiting to Be Picked Up After School

-An east Los Angeles family is grieving and pleading for the police and public’s help after a 17-year-old was stabbed to death while waiting for his mom to pick him up after school.
+An East Los Angeles family is grieving and pleading for the police and the public’s help after a 17-year-old was stabbed to death while waiting for his mom to pick him up after school.

 His family said Xavier Chavarin was a straight-A student at Woodrow Wilson High School and was set to graduate in just a few months.
 According to the Los Angeles Police Department, someone stabbed him dead right before 4 p.m.
 Friday on the 4500 block of Valley Boulevard in El Sereno.